Quasistationary distributions for one-dimensional diffusions with singular boundary points: Introduction and main results

-In particular, Proposition \ref{p:assumption} shows that Assumption \ref{a:1} is satisfied if a strict subset of the assumptions of \cite{C09} is fulfilled.
-We are able to remove assumptions on the behaviour of the drift near $\infty$.
-In the particular case of interest from \cite{C09}, the generalized Feller's diffusion, the existence of a Yaglom limit for $(Z_t)_{t\geq 0}$ is equivalent to the existence of a Yaglom limit for solutions of $(X_t)_{t\geq 0}$ of the transformed stochastic differential equation \eqref{e:Feller2}.
+In the particular case of interest from \cite{C09}, the generalized Feller diffusion, the existence of a Yaglom limit for $(Z_t)_{t\geq 0}$ is equivalent to the existence of a Yaglom limit for solutions of $(Y_t)_{t\geq 0}$ of the transformed stochastic differential equation \eqref{e:Feller2}.
 As a result, it suffices to understand the simpler operator

 where the drift has the form $b^h(x) = \frac{1}{2x}- \frac{2h(\gamma x^2/4)}{\gamma x}$.
 This motivated the study of convergence to a quasistationary distribution of general perturbed Bessel processes of the type